hewison-chris/agora-cl-docs/website/docs/execution-node/fee-recipient.md

 :::

-**Fee Recipient** is a feature that lets you specify a priority fee recipient address on your validator client instance and beacon node.
+**Fee Recipient** is a feature that lets you specify a priority fee recipient address on your validator client instance and Agora node.

 Your fee recipient wallet address is a **standard Ethereum wallet address**, just like the wallet address used when sending and receiving tokens from Metamask.
 After [The Merge](https://ethereum.org/en/upgrades/merge/), execution clients will begin depositing priority fees into this address whenever your validator client proposes a new block.